xpcoffee/jam-supply-chain/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+**Run tests**

+Run `npm test` to run jest in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Where should I make a change?

+See [STRUCTURE.md](./STRUCTURE.md) for an overview of the layout of the project.

 ### Proxy server

-CORS isn't set up on the test endpoint to be able to call against it directly.
-To make calls in dev-mode, a local proxy server is configured using `package.json`.
+CORS isn't set up on the test SupplyChain API endpoint; we can't call against it directly.
+To make calls from your dev-server, a local proxy server is configured using `package.json`.

 The dev server currently points to `https://ev5uwiczj6.execute-api.eu-central-1.amazonaws.com/test`.

-### Unit testing

-Run `npm test` to run jest in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Create production artifacts